mozilla/uniffi-rs/uniffi-bindgen-kotlin-jni/DESIGN.md

     with `null` used for `None`.
   * Flat enums are passed using their discriminants.

+## Receivers and ByRef

+For arguments that are passed by reference, including method receivers, we optimize passing the values in certain cases:

+* Interfaces handles are passed without an `clone` call.

 ## Deconstructable types

 If we can't pass types as primitives,